Not all parenting advice or beliefs are all that helpful! See if you’re following these 5 parenting myths — and what you can do to avoid them.

 We want the best for our kids and to encourage their full potential.
 We’d love for our days to run smoothly and to avoid tantrums as much as possible.

 By understanding these parenting myths, we can change our mindsets to accept our kids—including their messy sides.
-So we can celebrate them for who they are, and not who we wish them to be.
+We can celebrate them for who they are, and not who we wish them to be.

-Maybe then, we can stop measuring our kids’ worth depending on how well they conform to our lives.
+Maybe then, we can stop measuring their worth depending on how well they conform to our lives.
 We can provide them with just as much support when they’re going through challenging days as when they’re happy.

 We won’t try to control their tantrums and instead teach them how to best cope with their emotions.
-And we can take a cue from our kids and realize that happiness isn’t sought—it’s right here in the moment.
+And we can take a cue from them and realize that happiness isn’t sought—it’s right here in the moment.

 Get more tips: